preetiac/atchai-hugo/content/blog/2016-02-09-john-coltrane-nicolas-slonimsky-and-the-arduino-part-1.md

 ## What does it sound like?

-Here are some sound clips that were recorded live while playing with the Slonimskiator, plugged into a Dave Smith Prophet 08 (synth) and Eventide Space (reverb effect).
+Here are some sound clips that were recorded live while playing with the Slonimskiator, plugged into a Dave Smith Prophet 08 (analog synth) and Eventide Space (reverb effect).

 {{< soundcloud 241559904 >}}